okta/okta-mobile-swift/README.md

 ### Platforms

-Only the last 4 major platform versions are supported, starting from:
+Only the last 4 major platform versions are officially supported, starting from:

 - iOS 12
 - macOS 10.15